pailhead/three-instanced-mesh/README.md

 ## note

-The signature for `THREE.InstancedBufferAttribute` changed with version R96.
-0.96.0 of this package should work with >= R96, the previous one with the older.
+The signature for `THREE.InstancedBufferAttribute` changed with version R96. ~0.96.0 of this package should work with >= R96, the previous one with the older.~ 0.96.1 should work with all versions of three.

 # API